Buddhism in Taiwan: Post War Period

-Buddhism experienced rapid growth in Taiwan following the war, which has been attributed to the immigration of several Buddhist teachers from Communist China after the defeat of the nationalists in the Chinese Civil War and the growth of Humanistic Buddhism (人間佛教).
+Buddhism experienced rapid growth in Taiwan following the war, which has been attributed to the immigration of several Buddhist teachers from the People's Republic of China after the defeat of the nationalists in the Chinese Civil War and the growth of Humanistic Buddhism (人間佛教).
 'Humanistic Buddhism' promotes a direct relationship between Buddhist communities and the wider society.
 Also known as Socially Engaged Buddhism, its focuses on the improvement of society through participation in aspects such as environmental conservation.
 Humanistic Buddhism is the major distinguishing trait of modern Taiwanese Buddhism.

 Humanistic Buddhism traces its roots to Chinese monk Venerable Taixu (1890–1947), who wanted to reform the continuous focus on ritual and ceremony.
 Taixu promoted more direct contributions to society through the Buddhist community and was a significant influence for Master Yin Shun, who is generally considered to be the figure who brought Humanistic Buddhism to Taiwan.

 These two figures were the major influences of the Buddhist teachers that shaped modern Taiwanese Buddhism.

 One of the first private networks of Buddhist centers was that of Hsing Yun, who was directly inspired by Taixu.
 Hsing Yun first attained popularity through the new medium of radio broadcasts in the 1950s and later through publication of Buddhist audio on phonograph discs, leading to the founding of Fo Guang Shan in 1967.
 Another major figure was Master Cheng Yen, a direct student of Yin Shun, who founded Tzu Chi, which would become Taiwan's largest Buddhist organization and charity.